 Publication Date: September 1, 2004

 Hans Holzer is a best-selling author of works on the subject of ghosts, the afterlife, witchcraft and other paranormal phenomena.
-In this 761-page, 3-lb tome Holzer shares his 50+ years of paranormal research with readers.
-From helping children, to sharing experiences with the famous paranormal Warrens to bringing a young Regis Philbin along on a case, Holzer shows us how he helped countless spirits trapped in the mortal world to eternal peace.
+In Ghosts: True Encounters with the World Beyond by Hans Holzer, a 761-page, a 3-lb tome the author shares his 50+ years of paranormal research with readers.
+From helping children to sharing experiences with the famous paranormal Warrens to bringing a young Regis Philbin along on a case — Holzer shows us how he helped countless spirits trapped in the mortal world to eternal peace.

 Hans Holzer was vain, petty, and an extremely formulaic writer with a flair for the overly dramatic and he was awesome.
 Arranged in an anecdotal style, this truly massive read is perhaps one of most engaging “true” ghost story compilations I’ve ever read.
 The stories are not especially scary and none are especially detailed and many include Holzer’s patented grandstanding.
 The author is a shameless name-dropper noting invitation to this media outlet or that celebrity to join him on a local investigation and how they declined due to fear of his awesome power.
 It was never a matter of disbelief or lack of credibility but that he was simply too strong and they were just inherently weak people.